 Agnico Eagle remains committed to the ongoing training of workers in keeping with their interests to maximize their abilities and opportunities for career development.
-Table 5.7-2 summarizes training hours delivered to Inuit employees.
-In 2022, 2,294 hours of training were delivered to Inuit employees.
+Table 5.7-2 summarizes training hours delivered to Inuit workers.
+In 2023, 343 hours of training were delivered to Inuit workers.
 Additional training was delivered by contractors and included job shadowing and job-specific training.